-As Sarasota sorely lacks in terms of vegan/gluten-free restaurants, it is nice to know that a few new choices are beginning to spring up.
-Unfortunately, Beauty of Sprouts needs to lower their prices and offer more appetizing dishes in order to compete with better vegan restaurants across the country.
+As Sarasota sorely lacks quality options for vegan and gluten-free diners, it is nice to know that a few new choices are beginning to spring up.
+Unfortunately, Beauty of Sprouts is quite expensive and the dishes are not as appetizing as other more established vegan restaurants in the country.

 If you like raw food, then you will enjoy the many varieties found on Beauty of Sprout's menu, however, you should expect steep prices and minuscule servings.
 In my opinion, the prices did not justify the quality nor quantity of food.
 The food was average at best.
 I have experienced much better food at other raw restaurants in other cities across the country.

 Maybe I am just not a fan of raw food?
 I prefer a treat every once in a while when dining away from home, and the bland, small servings at Beauty of Sprouts just did not feel like a treat to me.

 Here is a sample of some of the items you will find on the menu.
 Appetizers include options such as Flax based crackers with guacamole, coconut wrapped spring rolls stuffed with avocado, sprouts, and tomatoes, and butternut squash ravioli with coconut cream.
 While these all sound pretty good on paper, unfortunately, most items we tried were mediocre at best and expensive to boot.